How do I get work-study?

 Your supervisor should provide you with a timesheet.
 Work-study students are required to use federal workstudy payroll timesheets.
 Your timesheet must be returned the Payroll Office.
 In order for the payroll office to process timesheets and meet the bi weekly payroll deadline, all timesheets must be complete.
-Student payroll checks are sent to students via campus mail, unless the Business Office notifies the student otherwise.
+Student payroll is directly deposited into the student's checking/savings account.

 Are there work-study jobs available off campus?